ZelingH/LIDIF/README.md

 #> 6     0     1     1
 ```

+Notice that we ask users to code the binary responses as 0 and 1.

 The second part is the covariate information.
 We are interested in
 testing the DIF effects for both `sex` and `age`.
 The continuous
-covariate `age` has been standarded.
+covariate `age` has been standardized.

 ``` r
 head(binsurvs$Z)